Kendry-spec/web_dev-exercises/README.md

 # Web Development Practice Exercises

-This repository contains a collection of simple to intermediate web development-related exercises to help me master the fundamentals of web development.
-I created these as personal learning projects and committed them to track my progress.
+This repo is where I keep my web development exercises as I practice and build up my understanding of the basics.
+It's a personal learning project that helps me track my progress along the way.

 ## Folder Structure

+- `css_navbar/`
-- `tables/` — Exercises focused on HTML tables
+- `html_tables/` — Exercises focused on HTML tables
+- `z-index-examples/`

 ## Why This Repo?